recommended

 text = await fetch_page(url)

 Every deployed agent serves three protocols.
-Pick the right one for the caller:
+Pick one per caller:

 # 1. HTTP API